KannonZenetism/zenetism-field-physics/zenetism/MP04-intelligence-and-ecology-ch7-8.md

 A planetary field of conscious-awareness,
 reflecting the deeper dynamics of soul, mind, and form.

-Tectonic shifts mirror the Deep Soul,
+Tectonic shifts structurally reflect the Deep Soul,
 reconfiguring its hidden strata.
 The seasons express the cycle of embodiment,
 release, and return.